Company supports veterans through various programs

 “At PPL, we have many services internally for veterans, including a new veteran sponsorship program for new hires, a peer-to-peer support group and a partnership with the Women Veterans Empowered and Thriving group to provide bimonthly local support groups and workshops,” Lessard said.
 “We provide our veterans with an extensive list of resources and events to help them thrive and stay connected to the veteran community.”

 Lessard said PPL also works hard to support active reservists through peer-to-peer support to help them transition between active duty and their jobs at PPL.

 PPLVETS holds several events to strengthen the veteran community.
 In October, PPLVETS organized a bus trip to view several military monuments in Washington D.C., including the Iwo Jima, World War II, Lincoln and Vietnam memorials.
 Through the Lehigh Valley Veterans Project, PPLVETS invited local veterans to the event and about 50 veterans attended.

 “We had representation from all major military branches,” Lessard said.
 “We also had many generations of military operations, including the Gulf War, the Korean War, Vietnam and even World War II.”

 “We finished the meal with our stomachs and hearts full,” Lessard said.

-Lessard is one of more than 340 veterans helping to drive PPL’s continued success.
+Lessard is one of hundreds of veterans helping to drive PPL’s continued success.

 “We are honored to work alongside all our veterans,” said Vincent Sorgi, PPL’s president and chief operating officer.
 “Their values, skills and experience make us stronger as a company.
 We thank them for their service to our country, and we appreciate the difference they make for our customers each and every day.”